Saanity69xd/SaanityBot/README.md

     §cssffzsearch (emote)     | Searches for a ffzemote with the Case-Sensitive Search filter §chatters (Channel)       | Shows the Viewerlist
     § triangD                 | TURTLERUSHING
+    §copypastas (channel)     | Shows the Copypastas of the named channel on the TwitchQuotes site
     If you want the bot added to your channel, remind Saan1ty in chat :)